0301yasiru/YKEY_keylogger/README.md

 3. Hence this entire program uses only python 3. you must install python 3 before installation.
 4. The run the command below to install the program `python3 install.py`
+5. And after that you can run the program without any issues.
+Run the command below to start the program `python3 ykey.py`
+6. You can view the help of the program using this command below `python3 install.py --help`
+`python3 ykey.py --help`

 ## FIX misconfigurations
    1. To fix MySQL configuration run the command below